 Hyperinsulinemia is a condition characterized by abnormally high levels of insulin in the blood.
 Insulin is manufactured by the pancreas and helps maintain normal blood sugar levels.
 The chief cause of hyperinsulinemia is insulin resistance.
 When the body fails to respond correctly to insulin, insulin resistance develops.
 This wrong response makes the pancreas synthesize more insulin.

 As the pancreas manufacture more insulin, the body continues to oppose and responds erroneously to the higher levels of insulin.
-The pancreas constantly needs to manufacture more to compensate.
-In due course, the pancreas will not be able to keep up with the amount of insulin that the body requires to keep the blood sugar level normal.

 Less common causes for the occurrence of this condition are insulinoma and nesidioblastosis; tumors of the pancreas cells which synthesize insulin.

 Hyperinsulinemia is also known to develop after you have had a gastric bypass surgery.
-A genetic predisposition also increases your risk; as does a family history of hypertension.

 Physical Symptoms Of Hyperinsulinemia

 The condition may be asymptomatic, with no presenting features; or there may be these symptoms:

 - Inexplicable weight gain

 - Low blood sugar